squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/models-python.md

 Similar to [SQL models], all Python model files must be in the `models/dbviews/` or `models/federates/` folder, and use the **.py** extension.
 There is actually no difference in functionality between Python models in either folder.
 The folder you choose for each Python model is simply personal preference based on its purpose.

-You can use the [sqrl init] command to create example Python models:
+You can use the [sqrl init] command to create example Python models from an empty project:

 ```bash
 sqrl init --core --dbview py --federate py